The Meaning of Santosha: How to Find Contentment Now

 But wait, you might be thinking, what about staying hungry, what about getting to the top, what about the eye of the tiger?
 Won’t contentment lead to complacency?
 This is a misunderstanding of what contentment means.
 It’s not the end of growth.
 It’s not the period at the end of the sentence.
 It’s not about settling for less than you deserve or lying down and accepting the status quo.

 It is about being ok with yourself regardless of your situation.
 When we talk about doing the work in yoga, the work is not nailing a difficult pose.
 The work is coming to a place where doing the pose or not doesn’t impinge on our self-worth.
 As is so often the case, the work we do on the mat reverberates into all corners of our lives.
 You still change and grow but you become less attached to the results because your happiness is not based on results.

 Realising that santosha doesn’t hinge on perfection is crucial.
 It’s a state of mind in which we can experience ups and downs, highs and lows, and then return to something like equilibrium.
 Our boats can still be rocked but they don’t capsize quite as easily.

 Practising gratitude is something you CAN do to strengthen your relationship with contentment.
-It may sound a bit wishy-washy but taking time to feel grateful is proven to improve your sense of well-being as well as your mental and physical health.
-You also might not be sure how to do it but that’s actually pretty simple.
+Taking time to feel grateful is known to improve your sense of well-being, as well as your mental and physical health.
+You might not be sure how to express gratitude but it’s actually pretty simple.
 Many people make it a daily practice, although it’s been shown to be just as effective to do it once a week.

 If keeping a journal isn’t your style, try a short meditation instead.
 Sit down, close your eyes, and think of a few things you are thankful for.
 It could be the same things every time as long as you take a moment to really feel how these things lift you up.